Tatarbunary Uprising: Local preparations

-Andrei Kliushnikov or Nenin began to organize the local committees.
-From his house he wrote a report in which he asked for 100 swords, 600 guns, mine throwers and bombs.
+Andrei Klyushnikov or Nenin began to organize the local committees.
+From his house he wrote a report in which he asked for 100 swords, 600 guns, mine throwers, and bombs.
 Nenin encouraged the participants to be bold and to count on support of the Soviet Army once the rebellion starts.
 Nicolai Shishman was a very well trained agent.
-He spoke Russian, Romanian and Bulgarian as well as having other skills.
-Using many tactics, also by offering money, tried to win local intellectuals and personalities to the Soviet cause, as was the case with senator Iacob Belaushenco from Cahul.
+He spoke Russian, Romanian, and Bulgarian, as well as having other skills.
+Using many tactics, also by offering money, he tried to win local intellectuals and personalities to the Soviet cause, as was the case with senator Iacob Belaushenco from Cahul.

 Plan begins

 Revolt starts

 The first incident occurred at noon on September 11 when an armed group composed of 30 individuals, transported by boats, attacked the village of Nikolaievca (Romanian: Nicolăeni, now Mykolaivka) near the Soviet-Romanian border and at the shore of the Black Sea.
 The attack was initiated at the proposal of Kolţov and was led by Ivan Bejanovici.
 It appears that initial targets were Tuzly or Prymors'ke but no gendarmes were present at that time in Nikolaievca.
 The rebels cut the telephone and telegraph lines, killed the mayor and two gendarmes (last by grenade fire), set fire to several buildings, including the town hall, and spread manifests in which they encouraged the population to rebel.
 The manifests were signed by the infamous Romanian thief Terente.
 An outdoor fair was held in Nikolaievca and the attackers profited and looted the peasants, transporting the booty in three waggons to the nearby Black Sea marshes.
 The rapid intervention of the Romanian Gendarmerie prevented further turmoil.

 After this incident, several leaders were arrested and it appears that Nenin decided to accelerate operations.
 On the evening of 15 September he convened a meeting at the house of Chirilă Nazarenko in Tatarbunary.
 Participants were Iustin Batischcev, Nechita Lisovoi, Kolţov, Leonte Ţurcan and Alexei Pavlenco.
 They all agreed on the plan, that would begin that night, and some of them brought arms and munitions from Strumok.